rbarnada/full-stack-project-client/README.md

 - Google Chrome

 ---
+### App Description
+This app allows you to log you runs

 ### Planning
 For planning, I set up some basic user stories to outline basic functionality as well as a couple details that were more of a strectch goal.
 My preliminary wireframes helped to guide the process of laying out the site but ultimately I decided to go a different direction than the original plans.